Media

 He wasn’t chasing trends.
 He was the archive.
 He gave the Kulture receipts before the Kulture had a filing cabinet.

 Music videos today.
 The aesthetic.
 The storytelling.
 The camera language.
 The way cities look on screen.
 The way HipHop moves visually.
 Ralph helped shape all that.
 He made visual grammar out of raw neighborhoods.
 He turned front stoops into sets, blocks into film locations, and artists into protagonists of their own mythology.
-And then he went a step further, he built Video Music Box.
+Then he went a step further, he built Video Music Box.

 He didn’t just film the Kulture, he preserved it.
 He safeguarded footage no one else thought to keep.
 He saved interviews nobody realized would be legendary.
 He archived eras in real time.
 Decades later, that vault is priceless.
-You can’t tell the story of the culture without tapping his footage.
+You can’t tell the story of the Kulture without tapping his footage.

 Kim Osorio